 Asset/inventory management – Organic residues of crops or woods are raw material for ethanol and methanol.
 Hence their management is vital.
-The ERP for flex fuel helps to do it effectively.
+The ERP for ethanol helps to do it effectively.

-Production management - An ERP solution for flex fuel industries can control production for precise manufacturing.
+Production management - An ERP solution for ethanol industries can control production for precise manufacturing.
 Depending upon the required flex fuel, viz E10, E20, E85, M85 etc, the ERP can manage and control blending of gasoline and ethanol or methanol.

-Consolidates process workflow - Flex fuel production involves various processes, like fermentation, refinery, gasification, ethanol or methanol conversion process, extraction, blending etc. An ERP consolidates and routes material efficiently through these processes.
+Consolidates process workflow - Flex fuel (Bio fuel) production involves various processes, like fermentation, refinery, gasification, ethanol or methanol conversion process, extraction, blending etc. An ERP consolidates and routes material efficiently through these processes.

 Increased transparency – Through comprehensive dashboards, it gives transparency over production processes, employees performances and raw material availability.

-Integrate data –The ERP solution for flex fuel can merge various data to be available for all department, process that data and make meaningful reports.
+Integrate data –The ERP solution for ethanol can merge various data to be available for all department, process that data and make meaningful reports.

 Co-product and by-product management – Biorefineries and gasoline refineries produce by-product and co-product like dry distiller grain, carbon-di-oxide, acetone, methyl formate etc. These can be used by other industries.
-An ERP for flex fuel can help to efficiently track and cost these products.
+An ERP for ethanol can help to efficiently track and cost these products.

 Planning for raw material - The ERP for flex fuel plans for raw material procurement to avoid stockpiling or stockouts.

-Safety of workers and end users – Flex Fuel industry is risky.
+Safety of workers and end users – Bio fuel industry is risky.
 Ethanol is inflammable.
 Both ethanol and methanol produce gases that could be toxic to human life.
 ERP for flex fuel helps maintain HMIS/WHMIS, safety data sheets, SOPs and instructions avoiding probable danger, saving workers and end users.